wagtail/wagtail/docs/reference/contrib/frontendcache.rst

     }

   .. note::
-    In most cases absolute urls with www prefixed should be used in your mapping.
-Dot not use the www prefix if you absolutely sure you're not using it (e.g. a subdomain).
+    In most cases, absolute URLs with ``www`` prefixed domain names should be used in your mapping.
+Only drop the ``www`` prefix if you're absolutely sure you're not using it (e.g. a subdomain).

 Advanced usage
 --------------